 Another preventative measure is using chemicals.
 DIYers can make vinegar-water solution mixed in a 2:1 or 3:1 ratio and use a spray bottle to spray on the glass when parking the car for the evening.
 Note that this is not meant to clear ice away that is already present.
 There is some buzz that vinegar pits glass, but so far there isn’t much evidence to back up that claim.
 However, if you do choose to go this route, keep it off paint and metal to be safe.
 Either way, if you don’t feel comfortable using vinegar, there are a number of premixed preventative alternatives available that should do the trick nicely.

 If the ice has already formed, you need a plan B for how to remove ice from car windshield glass.
 Lukewarm water applied liberally to the glass and a little help from a squeegee can work wonders with a little patience, but depending on how much ice you’re fighting, it could take up to a bucketful.
-Do not use hot water for this, the sudden change in temperature could actually crack the glass.
+Absolutely do not use hot water for this as the sudden change in temperature could actually crack the windshield glass.
 Another option is a rubbing alcohol-water solution, mixed in a 2:1 ratio with a couple drops of dish soap in a spray bottle.
 If you’re not looking to make your own, again there are a number of great de-icing products ready to lend you hand.

 The most costly option is also the least hassle.
 Some new vehicles have remote start as a factory option, but it can also be added to most vehicles.
 Installing a remote start system in your car can cost hundreds of dollars, but it’s a real time saver if that’s where your priorities are.
 Having this luxury installed in your vehicle means all you have to do is hit a button when you roll out of bed and your car will be all warmed up for you by the time you are ready to drive it.
 Just make sure that when you park the night before, you’ve set your defroster on high.
 If you are looking for the easy route, this is the best way to remove ice from windshield glass with no fuss.

 Photo courtesy of Flickr